 Employees and/or the Supervisor of the Employee will notify SUNY Oswego's Office of Human Resources of symptoms through an online form or they can call the NYS COVID triage line at 1-888-364-3065.
 In addition to reporting COVID symptoms, all employees should contact Human Resources if they have had a positive test for COVID-19 or have been exposed to someone with COVID-19 in the last 14 days.
-Employees will be given instructions on self-quarantine or isolation if positive for COVID-19 or suspected of having COVID-19 (by Human Resources or OCHD).
+Employees will be given instructions on self-quarantine or isolation if positive for COVID-19 or suspected of having COVID-19 from their local health department.
+The Office of Human Resources will obtain a copy of the issued quarantine or isolation orders directly from the employee.
 Any other employees and/or students who have been exposed to the person with symptoms or COVID positive employee will be notified by the Oswego County Health Department and/or Human Resources if identified as a close contact and will be provided with instructions to self-monitor for symptoms.
 [Reference: CDC: Considerations for Institutions of Higher Education; CDC: symptoms of COVID-19]